msyamkumar/cs220-projects/spring20/p3/README.md

 ### Q16: how much will library spend in 2100?

-Extrapolate from the data between 2016 and 2018.
+Extrapolate from the data between 2015 and 2018.

 ### Q17: how much will library spend in 2100?

-Extrapolate from the data between 2017 and 2018.
+Extrapolate from the data between 2016 and 2018.

 ### Function 6: `extrapolate_error`